LittleBeasts/documentation/rup.md

 In order to archive the best possible maintainability the application underlies a continous refactoring process.
 ##### 11.1 Pattern
 Using pattern can be helpful to solve architectural problems in the code in a clean and maintainable way.
-In this blog post we used the design patterns Composite and Strategy. https://littlebeastsgame.wordpress.com/2021/05/17/week-2-6-design-pattern/
+In this blog post we used the design pattern Composite and Strategy. https://littlebeastsgame.wordpress.com/2021/05/17/week-2-6-design-pattern/
 ##### 11.2 Metrics
-In this blog post we describe how to use a metrics tool to improve and maintain code quality https://littlebeastsgame.wordpress.com/2021/05/31/week-2-7-metrics/
+In this blog post we describe how a metrics tool can help you to improve and maintain code quality https://littlebeastsgame.wordpress.com/2021/05/31/week-2-7-metrics/